 WHAT WE DO

-Lowering carbon emissions, while saving time and money
+Lowering carbon emissions, while saving money on energy bills

-We’re a not-for-profit organisation run by the Low Carbon Hub and the Environmental Information Exchange team at Oxford Brookes.
+ESOx is a partnership project between the Low Carbon Hub and the Environmental Information Exchange team at Oxford Brookes University.

 A process that’s as simple as